magento/architecture/design-documents/catalog-domain/products-prices.md

 ## Complex product
 * `minimumPricice` - price of the cheapest product in group or products combination.
-* `minimumPricice` - price of the most expensive product in group or products combination.
+* `maximumPrice ` - price of the most expensive product in group or products combination.